Freight Shipping from Fresno to Charleston

 How much does it cost to ship freight from Fresno to Charleston?

-Full truckload (FTL) rates from Fresno, CA to Charleston, SC currently range from $6,325-$7,796 for a standard dry van load over the 2,942-mile route.
+Full truckload (FTL) rates from Fresno, CA to Charleston, SC currently range $6,325-$7,796 (roughly $2.16-$2.67 per mile over 2,942 miles).
 LTL shipments typically cost $1,818-$2,901 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fresno to Charleston?